Digital Marketing Strategy

 The Ansoff Matrix, also known as the Product/Market Expansion Grid, is a strategic planning tool that provides a framework for a company to devise strategies for future growth.

 Think of the Ansoff Matrix as a 2×2 grid.
 On one axis, you've got what you're selling: new and existing products.
-On the other axis, you've got whom you're selling to new and existing markets.
+On the other axis, you've got who you're selling to, new and existing markets.
 This results in four potential strategies: market penetration, market development, product development, and diversification.

 The Ansoff Matrix is not a predictive tool but a conceptual framework that helps companies identify the potential risks and rewards of different growth strategies.